The Hits (radio station): Breakfast

-Jono Pryor and Ben Boyce host a live network breakfast broadcast from Auckland, this show is currently heard in across most stations.
-News, sport and weather sourced from the NZME newsroom is heard every 30 minutes, read out by Ash Thomas, and traffic reports is broadcast every 15 minutes.
-Former newsreaders include Alison Leonard (2004-2007), Melanie Homer (2007-2010) and Glen Stuart (2011-2014).
-Local breakfast shows can be heard in Hawkes Bay, Dunedin and Queenstown.
+Jono Pryor, Ben Boyce and Megan Papas host a live network breakfast broadcast from Auckland, currently heard across most markets (excluding Hawke's Bay & Dunedin).
+News, sport and weather sourced from the NZME newsroom is heard on the hour and half-hour headlines by Megan Papas (Network) and Brin Rudkin (Regional), and traffic reports is broadcast every 15 minutes.
+Former newsreaders include Alison Leonard (2004–2007), Melanie Homer (2007–2010), Glen Stuart (2011–2014), Ash Thomas (2014–2019) Rachel Jackson-Lees (2020–2022), and Sam Worthington (2022-2023).
+Local breakfast shows can be heard in Hawke's Bay and Dunedin.

 Weekdays

-Since the rebrand to The Hits in 2014 most markets initially ran a local 6 hour daytime show between 9 am and 3 pm, in some cases the local show is spread across two markets, for example the same announcer presents a local show for Taupo and Rotorua.
+Since the rebrand to The Hits in 2014, most markets initially ran a local 6 hour daytime show between 9 am and 3 pm, in some cases the local show is spread across two markets, for example the same announcer presents a local show for Taupō and Rotorua.
 Local content has since been reduced across the network with some stations receiving only network content.

-Between 9 am and 3 pm a network daytime show presented by Dave Nicholas can be heard in markets that have a local breakfast show as well as markets with no local shows.
-This show is presented from the Christchurch studios with the announcer producing a local voice break for Auckland also.
+Between 9 am and 3 pm a network daytime show presented by Hayley Bath can be heard in markets that have a local breakfast show as well as markets with no local shows.
+This show is presented from The Hits Wellington studios with the announcer producing a local show for Auckland also.

 Prior to 2017 the network day shows were hosted by Sarah Gandy from the Auckland studios between 9 am-12 pm and Dave Fitzgerald from the Christchurch studios between 12 pm and 3 pm.
 Each of these presenters produced voicetracks for the network show as well as a local Auckland show with Dave Fitzgerald also providing local voicebreaks for Christchurch.
 Murray Lindsay hosted the daytime show for 16 years, from 1997 to 2012.